 Wow!
 It is time to select what is the perfect matching freshwater fish pet for you.

-Hence, you will hear more about these puffers, either as Pea puffers or Malabar puffers.
-And, sometimes, the pygmy puffers are also one of a common name used to introduce these ball fishes.
+Hence, you will hear more about these puffers, either as Pea puffer or Malabar puffers.
+And, sometimes, the pygmy puffers are also one of the common names used to introduce these ball fishes.

-The Dwarf puffers are easy to cultivate in a limited space as it is one of smaller sized variety.
+The pea puffer is easy to cultivate in a limited space as it is one of smaller-sized variety.
 The maximum length of the body will not exceed four centimeters on average.
-And, they will stay calm and peace with all other fishes.
+And, they will stay calm and peaceful with all other fishes.

 If you are clever in close observation, you would identify this dominant Dwarf fish through the larger body size and brighter color.
 And, he will be the most beautiful puffer in your tank.